 - the connection that was missed must be between two cross border high-speed trains of the Railteam Alliance;

-- HOTNAT only applies at the station at which the passenger originally planned to change trains;
+- HOTNAT only applies at the station where the passenger originally planned to change trains;